nomed/gitlab-ce/doc/development/documentation/styleguide.md

 - Images should be used (only when necessary) to _illustrate_ the description of a process, not to _replace_ it.
 - Max image size: 100KB (gifs included).
-- The GitLab docs do not support videos yet.
+- The GitLab docs do not support embedded videos yet.
+[Link them out](#videos) instead.

 Inside the document: